skyvense/pio-EspWebTTL/README.md

 ## Telnet/23 support
-You can also connect to <board IP>:23 with a telnet command from any internet/LAN device.
+You can also connect to IP:23 with a telnet command from any internet/LAN device.

 ## Input & Output contents sync
 All contents are sync displayed if multiple clients is connected, no matter telnet or browser